LDS-Gamers-Studios/icarus5.5/contributing.md

 ## Pull Request Approvals
 In order for a pull request to be approved, the following requirements have to be met:
-- All changes tested on both your and the approver's instances of icarus and are confirmed working.
-Approvers should make sure to `npm ci` and restart their code editor so you don't get any caching issues before testing.
+- All changes have been tested on both your and the reviewer's instances of icarus and are confirmed working.
+Note for reviewers: make sure to `npm ci` and restart your code editor so you don't get any caching issues before testing.
-- A quick look through the code by both parties to see if any features should behave differently
+- A quick look through by both parties of all modified files to see if any features should behave differently
 - All user seen strings need to be LDSG-Worthy
+- All changes to `config.json` (new properties, changed defaults, etc) need to be reflected in `config/config-example.json` with a description if possible
+- All IDs (snowflakes) need to be put in `config/snowflakes.json` (real IDs) and `config/snowflakes-testing.json` (testing IDs).
+- All interactions that need registration must follow the style of the existing files in `/registry`
+- All functions must have valid JSDoc describing the types of parameters, as well as the return type if really needed.
+- All new dependencies should be reflected in `package.json` and `package-lock.json`
 - Minimal @ts-check errors (message the Bot Owner if you're having trouble)
 - No ESLint errors